 As part of ratified labour collective agreements for unionized employees that bargain centrally and ratified central discussions with the principals and vice-principals associations, the following Employee Life and Health Trust (ELHT) was established in 2016-17: OECTA.
-The ELHT provides health, life and dental benefits to teachers (excluding daily occasional teachers, education workers (excluding casual and temporary staff)), other schools board staff and retired individuals up to a school board's participation date into the ELHT.
+The following ELHTs were established in 2017-18: CUPE-EWBT and ONE-T for non-unionized employees including principals and vice-principals.
+The ELHTs provide health, life and dental benefits to teachers (excluding daily occasional teachers), education workers (excluding casual and temporary staff), other school board staff and retired individuals up to a school board's participation date into the ELHT.
 These benefits are being provided through a joint governance structure between the bargaining/employee groups, school board trustees associations and the Government of Ontario.
-Starting June 1, 2017, the Board is no longer responsible to provide certain benefits to OECTA.
-Beginning in the 2016-17 school year, school boards whose employee groups transitioned their health, dental and life benefits to the ELHT are required to remit a negotiated amount per full-time equivalency (FTE) on a monthly basis.
-Funding for the ELHT is based on the existing benefits funding embedded within the Grants for Student Needs (GSN) and additional ministry funding in the form of a Crown contribution and Stabilization Adjustment.
+The Board is no longer responsible to provide certain benefits to OECTA effective June 1, 2017, CUPE effective March 1, 2018, principals and vice-principals effective April 1, 2018, other non-unionized employees effective June 1, 2018 and retirees effective June 1, 2018.
+Upon transition of the employee groups' health, dental and life benefit plans to the EHLT, school boards are required to remit a negotiated amount per full-time equivalency (FTE) on a monthly basis.
+Funding for the ELHTs is based on the existing benefits funding embedded within the Grants for Student Needs (GSN), additional ministry funding in the form of a Crown contribution as well as a Stabilization Adjustment.